VedVar43789/watts-the-problem/README.md

 #### 1. <u>Impact of Climate Region on Outage Duration  </u>

-This plot visualizes the relationship between climate region and outage duration.
+This **scatter plot** visualizes the relationship between climate region and outage duration.
 Each point represents an outage, with the x-axis showing the climate region and the y-axis representing the duration of the outage.
 Different colors distinguish the climate regions, making it easier to identify patterns.

 <iframe
   src="images/figure_5.html"